 Our friend Greg Hatten writes about his “home water,” Oregon’s McKenzie River.
 Greg uses our Yakima Camp blankets and National Park Series blankets on his expeditions.
-You can learn more about the Parks and the blankets they have inspired here.
 But for now, just enjoy a trip on the river with Greg.

 The McKenzie River in the Cascade Range of Oregon is my “home – water” – it’s where I learned to row a drift boat and where I feel the most comfortable on the oars.
 Her icy waves, aqua pools, moss covered boulders and challenging rapids bring me back again and again.
 It’s a rock garden playground for a wood drift boat and a 90 mile paradise for native redside rainbow trout as the river makes its way down the valley and folds into the Willamette River on its way to the Pacific Ocean.